ELAHERE 5 mg/mL concentrate for solution for infusion

 ELAHERE will be stored by the doctor and pharmacist at the hospital or clinic.

-If the diluted infusion solution is not used immediately, store it either at room temperature (15 °C - 25 °C) for no more than 8 hours (including infusion time), or in a fridge (2 °C - 8 °C) for no more than 24 hours followed by room temperature (15 °C - 25 °C) for no more than 8 hours (including infusion time).
+- If not used immediately, the prepared solution may be stored either at room temperature (15°C - 25°C) for no more than 8 hours (including infusion time), or in a fridge (2°C - 8°C) for no more than 24 hours followed by room temperature (15°C - 25°C) for no more than 8 hours (including infusion time).

 The medicine is a clear to slightly opalescent, colourless solution.
 It comes in a glass vial with a rubber stopper, an aluminium seal and royal blue flip cap.